Disc Golf Resort

 Becoming A Reality...

-Once completed, Kayak Point, our flagship location, will host a total of four 18-hole disc golf courses that will be fun and challenging for players of all skill levels, an 18-hole pitch & putt course, a restaurant & bar, a pro shop, event rental space, and nearby camping opportunities.
+Once completed, Kayak Point, our flagship location, will host a total of four full length 18-hole disc golf courses that will be fun and challenging for players of all skill levels, an 18-hole pitch & putt course, a restaurant & bar, a pro shop, event rental space, and nearby camping opportunities.
 Enjoy over 300 acres of space dedicated to the sport you love!

 Kayak Point is located in Stanwood, WA in Snohomish County on a previously abandoned golf course.
 In 2019, the county gave contractual support to transition the property from traditional golf to disc golf.
 Support the efforts by volunteering at work parties, visiting to play rounds, and by spreading the word.

 The Pitch & Putt Course, Red Course, Blue Course, and Gold Course are now open for play.
 Tee times are required for the Red, Blue, and Gold courses.
 Purchase your pass in the Kayak Point Pro Shop and enjoy your experience on the property!

 We offer a mix of disc golf courses that are specially designed to challenge players across the full range of skill levels, from true beginners to professionals.
 Each course is designed to offer a specific degree of difficulty for a certain skill level range, much like some other courses offer multiple tee pad options for each hole.
 DGR has adopted a color scheme that matches the PDGA’s player rating scale to help convey the skill level range that each course is designed to challenge.
 The PDGA and DGR skill level color scale is as follows:

 Purple – True beginner – (700 and lower PDGA player rating)

 Green – Novice – (825 and lower PDGA player rating)